Some people prefer unpasteurized — or raw — milk and milk products, believing they offer more nutrients, cause fewer allergies and promote health.

 Products to check carefully

-So take a minute to read a product’s label to make sure you see the word “pasteurized” — if not, it may contain raw milk.
+So, take a minute to read a product’s label to make sure you see the word “pasteurized.”
+If it’s not there, the product may contain raw milk.

-Take special care with milk products stored in refrigerated cases, or sold at farm stands or farmer’s markets.
+Take special care with milk products sold at farm stands or farmer’s markets.
 Don’t buy them unless you can confirm they’ve been pasteurized.

 Facts to remember